“He wasn’t that good looking, he had the social skills of a wet cat and the patience of a caffeinated hummingbird”

 Today’s model is in response to a request!
-When an Instagram user called @Funnyva1entine asked me if I knew any good origami model Hummingbirds I was delighted and inspired to fold one again.
+When an Instagram user called @Funnyva1entine asked me if I knew any good origami Hummingbird models I was delighted and inspired to fold one again.
 Hummingbirds have always fascinated me.
 We don’t have them in Britain and I just love the idea of a bird that flaps its wings so fast you hear them rather than see them.
 Also, they are very pretty birds.

 There are several origami designs out there that vary in terms of how complex they are, and how much they actually look like a Hummingbird!
 There are a couple of origami Hummingbirds I particularly like – one is the Ruby Throated Hummingbird designed by Robert Lang, and the other is this one, designed by Jesse Barr.
 I might review Lang’s design at a later date.
-One of the things I like about Barr’s origami Hummingbird is that the head has a better definition than Lang’s, and the colour change on the wing tips is a nice effect – although I don’t know how life-like this is.
+One of the things I like about Barr’s origami Hummingbird is that the head has a better definition than Lang’s.
+The colour change on the wing tips is also a nice effect – although I don’t know how life-like this is.